 The replication mode defines the terms by which the MAIN instance can commit the changes to the database, thus modifying the system to prioritize either consistency or availability:

-SYNC - After committing a transaction, the MAIN instance will communicate the changes to all REPLICA instances running in SYNC mode and wait until it receives a response or that a timeout is reached.
+SYNC - After committing a transaction, the MAIN instance will communicate the changes to all REPLICA instances running in SYNC mode and wait until it receives a response or information that a timeout is reached.
+SYNC mode ensures consistency and partition tolerance (CP), but not availability for writes.
+If the primary database has multiple replicas, the system is highly available for reads.
+But, when a replica fails, the MAIN instance can't process the write due to the nature of synchronous replication.

 ASYNC - The MAIN instance will commit a transaction without receiving confirmation from REPLICA instances that they have received the same transaction.
-ASYNC mode ensures system availability and partition tolerance.
+ASYNC mode ensures system availability and partition tolerance (AP), while data can only be eventually consistent.

 Once the REPLICA instances are registered, data storage of the MAIN instance is replicated and synchronized using transaction timestamps and durability files (snapshot files and WALs).
 Memgraph does not support replication of authentication configurations, query and authentication modules, and audit logs.